Firm's First IPO Uses New Earnings-Based Approach to Valuation

 As he targeted new opportunities in underwriting, Henry Goldman teamed up with his good friend Philip Lehman of Lehman Brothers.
 The two bankers lunched together regularly and had even contemplated creating a new joint company, but decided instead to pursue together new opportunities in underwriting.
 Goldman Sachs had the strong customer base required, while Lehman Brothers provided significant available capital.
 They agreed to a 50/50 split of all proceeds, an arrangement that would last nearly two decades and see the successful co-management of 114 offerings for 56 issuers from 1906 to 1924, including clothing manufacturers, cigar manufacturers, and department stores.

 Lehman Brothers and Goldman, Sachs & Co. opened their books on April 17, 1906, one day before a devastating earthquake shook San Francisco.
-The United Cigar IPO raised US$4.5 million dollars, equivalent to US$2.9 billion in 2018.
+The United Cigar IPO raised US$4.5 million dollars, equivalent to US$150 million in 2023.
 The use of price-earnings ratio as a key metric would become common industry practice.
 In the near term, it was essential to the firm’s long line of successful offerings in the early 20th century for companies that also lacked significant hard assets on their balance sheet.
 Such companies, which derived their value from strong earnings and goodwill, included Sears, Roebuck & Co. and F. W. Woolworth Co.